 Managing infection in a person with sickle cell disease

-At home, do not give fever reducers, such as acetaminophen (Tylenol®) or ibuprofen (Motrin®, Advil®), for a fever of 100.9 degrees F or higher.
-Although these medicines can lower the body’s temperature, they can mask the symptoms of an infection.
+At home, do not give fever reducers, such as acetaminophen (Tylenol®) or ibuprofen (Motrin®, Advil®), for a fever of 100.4 degrees F or higher.
+Although these medicines can lower the body’s temperature, they can mask infection symptoms.

-When a child with possible infection is brought to the St. Jude clinic or local emergency room, the staff will take a blood sample to test for infection.
-The blood test will help the doctor find the cause of the infection.
-After the blood sample is taken, your child will be given antibiotics.
+After the blood sample is taken, the staff will give your child antibiotics.
 Antibiotics should be given after the blood sample is taken.
-If given first, antibiotics will make it harder for the doctor to find the cause of the infection.
-Other treatment may be given depending on the cause, location, and severity of the infection.
+If the antibiotics are taken first, it will be harder for the doctor to find the cause of infection.
+The staff might give other treatment depending on the cause, location, and severity of the infection.

 One of the best ways to prevent infection is keeping your hands clean.

 - Wash your hands with soap and water for at least 20 seconds.

 - Wash your hands when preparing food and before eating.

 - Wash your hands after using the restroom, sneezing, coughing, shaking hands, or touching things that might have germs; for example a baby’s diaper.

 - To learn more, see “Do You Know… Clean Hands.”